 Should magnesium be supplemented?

-For most people, a magnesium deficiency is rather unlikely if they eat a wholesome diet.
-Especially the risk groups for a magnesium deficiency should check their magnesium levels regularly and take a dietary supplement if necessary.
+For most people, a magnesium deficiency is unlikely if they eat a whole-food diet.
+Especially the groups at risk for magnesium deficiency should, however, regularly check their magnesium levels and, if necessary, take a dietary supplement.

 Magnesium is always stored in a compound, i.e. together with another substance.
-As these substances all work differently, I recommend that you either take a combination preparation that combines different forms of magnesium or that you first find out about the individual forms and their exact modes of action.
+Since these substances all have different effects, I recommend that you either take a combination preparation that combines different forms of magnesium or that you first read up on the individual forms and their exact modes of action.

 Supply yourself with sufficient magnesium

-There is probably no such thing as an absolutely perfect magnesium supply, as each person is individual.
-But everyone can get enough of this essential nutrient with a balanced diet of whole grain products, pulses, nuts and seeds.
-If you also pay attention to absorption-promoting measures from time to time, a magnesium deficiency is extremely unlikely.
+The absolutely perfect magnesium supply probably does not exist, because each person is individual.
+But each individual can supply himself sufficiently with the essential nutrient with a balanced diet of whole grain products, legumes, as well as nuts and seeds.
+If you then still pay attention to the absorption-promoting measures from time to time, a magnesium deficiency is extremely unlikely.

-Feel free to write me a comment if you have any questions or suggestions about this article on magnesium.
+Feel free to write me a comment if you have any questions or suggestions about this post on magnesium.

 All the best,

 PS.: You want to know, why i live vegan?
 In the linked article you will find many good and logical motives for veganism.
-If you want to find out more about other nutrients, you can simply take a look at the Nutrient overview look.
+If you want to learn more about other nutrients, you can just have a look in the Nutrient overview look.

 References: